 The Chico Student Success Center (CSSC) is a connective, outreach and student development program with a mission to serve low income and first generation college students.

 The CSSC has educational partnerships with high schools and after-school programs throughout California.
-For the Fall 2014-15 academic year, Chico State has received 1, 700 admission applications from students enrolled in CSSC partnership schools and programs.
+For the fall 2016-17 academic year, Chico State has received nearly 2,000 admission applications from students enrolled in CSSC partnership schools and programs.
 One such partnership is highlighted in the Fall 2012 Chico Statements publication.

 The CSSC is located in the Student Services Center building, room #370.
 The CSSC has computers, overhead projectors, projection screens and monitors.
 CSSC students use the facilities for individual and group projects, an opportunity to be around mentors and academic support, and sometimes simply to be in a caring environment that is focused on student achievement.